iExecBlockchainComputing/iexec-result-proxy/README.md

 ## Overview

-The iExec Result Proxy stores results of iExec tasks to IPFS.
+The iExec Result Proxy stores results of iExec tasks on IPFS.

 The iExec Result Proxy is available as an OCI image on [Docker Hub](https://hub.docker.com/r/iexechub/iexec-result-proxy/tags).

 To run properly, the iExec Result Proxy requires:
-* A reachable blockchain node URL hosting iExec smart contracts.
+* A blockchain node. iExec smart contracts must be deployed on the blockchain network.
-* A reachable MongoDB instance to persist its data.
+* A MongoDB instance to persist its data.
-* A reachable IPFS node where iExec tasks results will be pushed and retrieved.
+* An IPFS node where iExec tasks results will be pushed and retrieved.

 ## Configuration